• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 1961 Gibson SG Junior: The Birth of a Rock Icon

-Why the 1961 SG Junior Matters
+Why the SG Junior matters

 The 1961 Gibson SG Junior represents a pivotal moment in electric guitar history—the first year of what would become one of Gibson's most enduring and influential designs.
 In 1961, the Gibson Les Paul Junior model morphed into what we now know as the SG body shape, a sharp double-cutaway guitar which was a drastic departure from the original Les Paul design.
 These instruments were part of Gibson's bold reimagining of the solid-body electric guitar, introducing the revolutionary double-cutaway SG (Solid Guitar) body that would go on to become Gibson's best-selling model of all time.